-All Junior Fair livestock exhibitors must attend any Quality Assurance Workshop on an annual basis unless they tested out per their age bracket (12-14 or 15-18).
-First time exhibitors may not test out.
-Exhibitors must score 70% or better to qualify.
-Test out is valid until the exhibitor reaches the age of 15 at which time the exhibitor must attend a Quality Assurance Workshop annually again or test out for the 15-18 age bracket.
+All Junior Fair livestock exhibitors must attend any Quality Assurance Workshop on an annual basis unless they were grandfathered in from years previous.
+There are no new testout options for this year.
 A parent or guardian is required to attend a Quality Assurance Workshop with the Junior Fair Exhibitor if they are a first-year exhibitor, regardless of age.
-An exhibitor may attend a certified Quality Assurance program out of county, if a certificate is on file at the Fair Office by 4:30 pm on May 1, current year.
+An exhibitor may attend a certified Quality Assurance program out of county, if a certificate is on file at the Extension Office by 4:30pm on April 30th , current year.
 Late certificates will be charged \$200 up to 7 days after the deadline.
 On the 8th day after the deadline, Quality Assurance certificates will not be accepted, and the exhibitor will not be eligible for the Logan County Fair.

-A Drug Use Notification Form (DUNF) must be submitted at weigh in for each market and lactating animal.
+A Drug Use Notification Form (DUNF) On line forms will be available June 24th, and must be submitted by July 4th, for each market and lactating animal.
 One (1) form equals one (1) animal.
 No form, no weigh-in and the exhibitor will be ineligible for exhibition and required to remove the animal from the premises.
 A Junior Fair livestock exhibitor's project must be drug free when they come into the Fairgrounds to be eligible to participate and sell in the Logan County Junior Fair Livestock Sale.
 If drugs are determined to be present, the exhibitor and/or exhibitor's family may be banned from showing in any future Logan County Fairs.
 The minimum number of years for banning is three (3) years before the right to review.